 New & Used BMW i8: In Depth

-The BMW i8 is a new type of high-performance, high-priced coupe from the Bavarian producer of the “ultimate driving machine”.
-It promises to not only be fast and offer impressive handling, but also to be exceptionally fuel-efficient—in the right circumstances, of course.
-Continuing after the i3, the i8 is the second model in the “i” lineup of BMW plug-in cars.
+The BMW i8 is a new kind of high-performance, high-priced coupe from the Bavarian manufacturer of the “ultimate driving machine”.
+It promises not only to be fast and offer noteworthy handling, but also to be notably fuel-efficient—in the right circumstances, of course.
+Following in the footsteps of the i3, the i8 is the second model in the “i” lineup of BMW plug-in cars.